Slot System

 Display Headline

-The CHMP is recommending the drug be approved for use in combination with lenalidomide and dexamethasone to treat adults with multiple myeloma (MM) who have received at least 1 prior therapy.
+The US Food and Drug Administration (FDA) has approved ixazomib (Ninlaro), the first oral proteasome inhibitor, for use in combination with lenalidomide and dexamethasone to treat multiple myeloma (MM) patients who have received at least 1 prior therapy.

 Publications